 The vast majority of the teachers at Kent College Dubai have trained and taught in the UK and Ireland, so they are completely familiar with the British curriculum and best teaching practices.
 Small classes of no more than 20 pupils, a carefully-developed tutoring system and individualized learning pathways allow each pupil to be him or herself within the school community.

 We offer small class sizes: there is a 20-pupil cap for classes in the Senior school, to allow for individualised teaching and learning in our spacious and well-equipped classrooms.
-Pupils have access to specialised facilities for music, drama, art and Design & Technology, as well as a 458-seater auditorium, two-storey library, large sports hall, and climate controlled swimming pool.
+Pupils have access to specialised facilities for music, drama, art and Design & Technology, as well as a 458-seater auditorium, two-storey library, large sports hall, tennis courts, cricket pitch, football and hockey fields, and climate controlled swimming pool.
 Lunch is eaten in the school dining room.

 More information about our Senior School can be found in the Senior School Parent and Pupil Handbook here.